PurpleI2P/i2pd/README.md

 BTC: 1K7Ds6KUeR8ya287UC4rYTjvC96vXyZbDY
 LTC: LKQirrYrDeTuAPnpYq5y7LVKtywfkkHi59
+ANC: AQJYweYYUqM1nVfLqfoSMpUMfzxvS4Xd7z

 Requirements for Linux/FreeBSD/OSX
 ----------------------------------

-GCC 4.6 or newer, Boost 1.46 or newer, crypto++.
+GCC 4.6 or newer, Boost 1.46 or newer, openssl, zlib.
 Clang can be used instead of GCC.

 Requirements for Windows